 Let G be a graph.
 If P is a path in G, we write $\operatorname{in}(P)$ for the first vertex of P (if it exists) and $\operatorname{ter}(P)$ for the last vertex of P (if it exists).
-If P is a path with

-$\operatorname{in}(P) \in A$ and $\operatorname{ter}(P) \in B$ for some $A, B \subseteq V(G)$, then we call P an A-B path.
-If P is a path and $x \in V(P)$, then Px denotes the subpath of P consisting of all the vertices up to and including x, and \overline{Px} denotes the subpath of P consisting of all the vertices up to and not including x.
-Similarly, xP denotes the subpath of P consisting of all the vertices following x and including x, and xP denotes the subpath of P consisting of all the all the vertices following x and not including x.
-If P and P are paths with P and P and P are paths with P and P
+If P is a path with $\operatorname{in}(P) \in A$ and $\operatorname{ter}(P) \in B$ for some $A, B \subseteq V(G)$, then we call P an A-B path.
+If P is a path and $x \in V(P)$, then Px denotes the subpath of P consisting of all the vertices up to and including x, and \overline{Px} denotes the subpath of P consisting of all the vertices following x and including x, and xP denotes the subpath of P consisting of all the vertices following x and including x, and xP denotes the subpath of P consisting of all the all the vertices following x and not including x.
+If P and P are paths with P and P and P is the path obtained by concatenating the paths P and P and P denotes P terP and P and P and P and P and P and P denotes P terP and P terP denotes P terP and P terP and P and

 For the purposes of this chapter, a (graph-theoretic) tree is a directed acyclic graph T that has a distinguished root $r \in V(T)$ such that for any $x \in V(T)$ there is a unique path in T from r to x.
 The path in a tree T from its root to an $x \in V(T)$ is denoted Tx.
 If P is a finite path, a tree with trunk P is a tree T of the form $P \cup T'$ where T' is a tree rooted at ter(P).
 A tree with trunk P has root ter(P).
-If G = (G, A, B) is a web, an A-B tree in G is a subgraph of G that is a tree with root in G and exactly one vertex in G.
+If T is a web, an T and T is a subgraph of T that is a tree with root in T and exactly one vertex in T.